kualta/site/posts/singularity-tomorrow.md

 State less predictions, make more bets, and harness agency.
 Overcoming biases starts with destroying your ego.
 My unwavering optimism, often bordering on the absurd, compels me to challenge conventional wisdom.

-When somebody laments, "It will take us years to reach the next frontier!", You must boldly predict, "**Singularity tomorrow!
-Dyson sphere by friday!**"
+When somebody laments, "It will take us years to reach the next frontier!", You must boldly predict, "Singularity tomorrow!
+Dyson sphere by friday!"